Matt Snell: Post-football

 In 1973, Snell appeared in the first Miller Lite beer commercial.
 According to the San Francisco Chronicle, "The campaign would feature a collection of middle-aged sports stars and become something of a status symbol for retired athletes for the next 17 years."

-After his playing career in 1973, he sold his restaurant, Matt Snell's Fifth Down, to focus on his new company, Defco Securities, Inc. (of which he is one of the four partners).
+After his playing career in 1973, he sold his restaurant, Matt Snell's Fifth Down, to focus on his new company, Defco Securities, Inc. (of which he was one of the four partners).

 Snell and Emerson Boozer were inducted into the Jets' Ring of Honor on November 29, 2015, because they were partners in each other's success and that of the team.
-Snell did not accept the Jets' invitation to participate in the ceremony at MetLife Stadium, just as he consistently has refused the club's invitations to other alumni events for unspecified reasons ever since he retired.
-In 2018, Snell revealed that the reason he hasn't spoken to the Jets was because the team's owner at the time he left, Leon Hess, refused to give him a reference for a future job in spite of both being promised he would receive one, and in spite of his work to build the team's success over his professional football career.
+Snell did not accept the Jets' invitation to participate in the ceremony at MetLife Stadium, just as he had consistently refused the club's invitations to other alumni events for unspecified reasons ever since he retired.
+In 2018, Snell revealed that the reason he hadn't spoken to the Jets was because the team's owner at the time he left, Leon Hess, refused to give him a reference for a future job in spite of both being promised he would receive one, and in spite of his work to build the team's success over his professional football career.

+Personal life and death

+Snell lived in New Rochelle, New York, with his wife, Sharon, and their son and daughter.
+His grandson played football for Holy Cross High School.
+He was a partner in DEFCO Securities, Inc. and owned a restaurant in New York City.
+He was the first cousin, twice removed of running back Benny Snell, with Benny Snell's grandfather being his first cousin.

+Snell died on Long Island, New York, on March 10, 2026, at the age of 84.